SolidLabResearch/WhatsInAPod/content/2_problem_statement.md

 that the contact information it found just does not include birth date information.
 In this example, because of the mismatch in assumptions between the applications, data interoperability cannot not achieved.

 <!-- hierarchy for permission -->
-(iii) In the current Solid ecosystem, the permission structure is linked to the data granularity and hierarchy.
+(iii) The permission structure is linked to the data granularity and hierarchy.
 The current Solid ecosystem has two specifications that can be used to manage authorization of data on a Solid pod.
 There are two specifications that can be used to manage permissions on a Solid pod: the Web Access Controls specification (WAC) [](cite:cites WAC) and the Access Control Policy (ACP) [](cite:cites ACP) specification.
 Both specifications limit the granularity with which permissions can be set on data to individual resources.